New Pittsburgh Platform: The Platform

 The 1999 Pittsburgh Platform affirmed that "God, Torah and Israel" are the core principles of the Reform movement.
 Calling on all Reform Jews to "engage in a dialogue with the sources" of the Reform movement, the platform was a "centrist" compromise between traditionalists within Reform Judaism who called for more ritual observance and Classical Reform Jews who sought to adhere more closely to the principles of the original Pittsburgh Platform of 1885.
 The platform emphasized the importance of mitzvot as "sacred obligations", affirmed the importance of studying Hebrew, and called for Reform Jews to engage in "ongoing study of the whole array of (mitzvot)".
 Observance of Shabbat is encouraged.
 The platform expresses support for "Medinat Yisrael" (the State of Israel) and encourages aliyah.

-The platform is largely the work of Rabbi Richard N. Levy.
+The platform was largely the work of Rabbi Richard N. Levy.
 Rabbi Levy, a traditionalist, had drafted a platform that endorsed the observance of kashrut and the use of the mikveh, but the final document was substantially altered to appeal to both traditionalists and classicists.